An overview of my experiences. Scroll all the way down for a skill summary.

 UX Designer

-• Design and research for products such as SMART Response XE and SMART Table
+• Designed and evaluated hardware and software products (e.g. SMART Response XE and SMART Table)

-• Collaborate with hardware engineers and industrial designers
+• Collaborated with hardware engineers, industrial designers and project managers

-• Conduct foundational research with teachers and students
+• Conducted foundational user research with teachers and students to uncover unmet needs

 Motorola Mobile Devices